peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  (but not more than  <i>str</i>
  's length).

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.
+Note that providing a context is often much faster than creating the EDecimal without a context then calling  `RoundToPrecision`  on that EDecimal, especially if the context specifies a precision limit and exponent range.

 <b>Return Value:</b>